• Skip to main content

 Instructions

-1. In a large bowl, whisk together sorghum, buckwheat, tapioca, brown rice flour, all the seeds + salt.
+3. Meanwhile, in a large bowl, whisk together sorghum, buckwheat, tapioca, all the seeds + salt.
 Set aside.

-3. Pour wet mixture into dry flour mixture and stir with a wooden spoon until it starts to comes together then knead by hand until dough is smooth and elastic and pulls off the sides of the bowl nicely.
+4. Scape preferment into psyllium husk mixture and gently mix to combine.
+Add in olive oil and dry flour mixture.
+Stir with a wooden spoon until it starts to comes together then knead by hand until dough is smooth and elastic and pulls off the sides of the bowl nicely.
 Dust with a bit of extra sorghum flour if it feels too sticky.
-If using darker store-bough buckwheat flour, the dough may feel dry.
-Wet your hands while kneading to help bring the dough together.
+If it feels too dry, wet your hands while kneading to help bring the dough together.

-4. Turn dough out onto a lightly floured surface, and continue kneading for about a minute, shaping it into a long baguette shape OR a smooth ball.
+5. Turn dough out onto a lightly floured surface, and continue kneading for about a minute, shaping it into a long baguette shape OR a smooth ball.
 Transfer baguette shape onto a flour-dusted tea towel and gently wrap in towel to help hold it’s shape OR transfer dough ball to a tea towel-lined soup bowl dusted with flour (about 6-7 inches in diameter) and fold towel over to cover.
 Place inside of plastic bag.
 I have to use 2 plastic bags on each end of my baguette.
-Place in a warm area to rise for 6 hours until dough has noticeably increase in size.
+Place in a warm area to rise for 3-4 hours until dough has noticeably increase in size and feels and dough springs back a bit when touched.
 It will not double in size.

-7. Carefully remove preheated baking pan from hot oven.
+8. Carefully remove preheated baking pan from hot oven.
 Lift loaf with the edges of the parchment paper and place onto pan.
 Place into oven.
 Quickly add 7-8 ice cubes to the bottom pan to create steam.
-Close the oven door and bake for 20 minutes.
-Then remove lower pan with water and bake for another 25-30 minutes, until bottom is brown and loaf sounds hard and hollow when tapped with a wooden spoon.
+Close the oven door and bake for 25 minutes.
+LOWER HEAT DOWN TO 425’F, remove lower pan with water and bake for another 25-35 minutes, until bottom is brown and loaf sounds hard and hollow when tapped with a wooden spoon.

 Notes